tiagopereira/ast4310_h20/docs/index.md

 More details can be found under [software and tools](tools/).

 The projects are in Jupyter notebook format.
-Only two programming languages are allowed: Python or Julia.
+Only two programming languages are allowed: **Python** or **Julia**.
 In the classes we will make extensive use of Jupyter lab.
 In addition, some basic familiarity with `git` is required - it will be used mostly to download and update assignments.